A smooth sale – from start to finish

 A sailing boat with a sunset behind it.

 At Go EO, we like to make life easier, so the entire transition to an EOT is completed in-house.
-We’ve created a streamlined, step-by-step process that means a faster and more cohesive sale to an EOT.
+We’ve created a streamlined, step-by-step process that means a faster and more straightforward sale to an EOT.
 What this translates to is smooth transitions that take just two to three months.

 Of course, before this process starts, you need to decide whether an EOT is right for you and your business.
-If this is all new to you, you can read our EOT 101 guide or compare an EOT to other exit options.
+If this is all new to you, you can read our EOT 101 guide or find out if you're “EOT ready” with our EOT explorer.

 Below is a breakdown of the different stages in our transition process.

-8 weeks to completion day...
+8-12 weeks to completion day...

 1